Colleges Could Do More To Help Student Parents Pay For Child Care, Watchdog Says

 And Del Rio is not alone: More than 1 in 5 college students in the U.S. are raising kids.
 That's more than 4 million undergraduates, and they are disproportionately women and people of color.
 Of those students, more than half will leave school without getting a degree.

-That's all according to a new report from the U.S. Government Accountability Office, a federal watchdog.
+That's all, according to a new report from the U.S. Government Accountability Office, a federal watchdog.
 The report, first obtained by NPR, found that schools often aren't giving student parents information that could help them access untapped federal money to pay for child care.

 Melissa Emrey-Arras, who led the GAO's review, says, "These parents have a lot going on in their lives in terms of school and young children, and we think it's important to make information easily available for them about financial aid options so that they can make choices that will help them."

-Sen. Patty Murray, a Washington state Democrat and ranking member of the Senate education committee, said in a statement that the report, "shows there are simple steps that colleges and the [U.S.] Department of Education can take to better inform student parents of their financial aid options.
+Sen. Patty Murray, a Washington state Democrat and ranking member of the Senate education committee, said in a statement that the report "shows there are simple steps that colleges and the [U.S.] Department of Education can take to better inform student parents of their financial aid options.
 The lack of affordable, high-quality child care shouldn't hold anyone back from achieving their dreams."

 Access to child care is one of the biggest barriers student parents face.
 For Del Rio, who works full time, attending night classes at her community college presented a real challenge.
 "Who's gonna take care of my child then?" she recalls thinking.
 "There isn't child care open until 10 p.m."